5 Useful Tips on How to Prevent Construction Accidents

-In rapid-growth San Antonio, there’s pretty much always the chance of construction accidents.
-There’s never a time you can relax in a work zone, whether you’re part of the crew or a regular citizen passing through.
+In a rapidly growing city like San Antonio, the construction industry is booming so there is a substantially greater chance of construction accidents than in many other cities.
+There’s seldom a time when you should relax your situational awareness in a construction work zone, whether you’re part of the crew or a regular citizen passing through.
+Here are some helpful tips on how to prevent construction accidents.

 - Attend all your manager’s safety meetings—even if you don’t think the topic applies to your particular job.
 You may not be the one high up on the scaffolding, but pay attention, because the machinery you’re running on the ground always has the potential to compromise the safety of those working over your head.